memgonzales/artemis-art-app/README.md

      git clone https://github.com/memgonzales/artemis-art-app
      ```

-   - If git is not installed, click the green 'Code' button near the top right of the repository and choose 'Download ZIP'.
+   - If git is not installed, click the green <code>Code</code> button near the top right of the repository and choose <code>Download ZIP</code>.
 Once the zipped folder has been downloaded, extract its contents.

 3. Run the app using Android Studio (or any IDE that supports Android development).
 Alternatively, Android also provides a <a href = "https://developer.android.com/studio/build/building-cmdline">guide</a> on how to build the app from the command line.